Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Quantized Q-Learning for Continuous Spaces under the Infinite Horizon Average Cost Criterion

-Theorem \ref{val_dif} and Theorem \ref{pol_err} provide bounds on the error of value functions and policies designed for discretized models (and Theorem \ref{weakContApprAsy} generalizes this to the case with only weakly continuous models, though with only asymptotic convergence).
-Hence, if we can find iterations that converge to the Q values in (\ref{finite_Q}), we will be able to obtain performance results through Theorems \ref{val_dif}, \ref{pol_err} and \ref{weakContApprAsy}.
+Theorem \ref{pol_err} provides bounds on the performance loss of the policies designed for discretized models (and Theorem \ref{weakContApprAsy} generalizes this to the case with only weakly continuous models, though with only asymptotic convergence).
+Hence, if we can find iterations that converge to the Q values in (\ref{finite_Q}), we will be able to obtain performance results through Theorems \ref{pol_err} and \ref{weakContApprAsy}.

 In the following, we present a synchronous and an asynchronous algorithm.
-When one runs the $Q$-learning algorithm, it is important to note that the quantized process is not an MDP, and in fact should be viewed as a POMDP, the view which was utilized in \cite{kara2021convergence} and \cite{KSYContQLearning}.
-In the synchronous setup, however, this does not lead to a challenge as we can simulate the environment under an approximate model, though with an artificial simulation given the data and an off-line analysis.
-The proof, however, is more direct for this setup.
-On the other hand, for the asynchronous setup, the data is given sequentially and we cannot rely on the Markov properties.
-Accordingly, we will generalize the proof method given in \cite{kara2021convergence} for the average cost criterion and we impose ergodicity properties under an exploration policy.
+It is important to note that the quantized process $q(X_t)$ is not an MDP, and in fact should be viewed as a POMDP, a perspective used by \cite{kara2021convergence} \citep[see also][]{KSYContQLearning}.

+For the asynchronous setup, we work with a single trajectory of the original process, and the data are given sequentially so that we cannot rely on the Markov properties.
+Accordingly, we generalize the proof method given by \cite{kara2021convergence} for the average cost criterion and impose ergodicity properties under an exploration policy.